KSSwimmy/StartTheUXDesign-Process-Empathize-Define-And-Ideate/Week1/README.md

 ##### The key to a user-focused product: Research

 Research is crucial to creating a product that satisfies users.
 As an entry-level designer, it might be tempting to assume what the user needs based on your own experience, but as you know: The user comes first.
 Always make sure that your opinions are backed up by your research.
 You should get feedback from your users before, during, and after you design!

+---

+### Choose the right research method

+Methods
+The term methods refers to how you get the research done.

+Primary research
+Primary research is research you conduct yourself.

+Secondary research
+Secondary research is research that uses information someone else has put together.

+Quantitative research
+Quantitative research focuses on data that can be gathered by counting or measuring.

+qualitative research
+qualitative research focuses on observations.

+Here's a quick way to remember the difference.
+Quantitative research gives you the "what" and qualitative research gives you the "why."

+Interviews
+Interviews are research method used to collect in-depth information on people's opinions, thoughts, experiences, and feelings.

+Surveys
+Surveys are an activity where many people are asked the same questions in order to understand what most people think about a product.

+Usability studies
+Usability studies are a technique that help us evaluate a product by testing it on users.

+Key performance indicators (KPI)
+Key performance indicators are critical measures of progress toward an end goal.

+---